Duck factory on the two-torus: multiple canard cycles without geometric constraints: Proof of the main result

-In this section we provide the proof of the main result on the heuristic level: only main ideas are highlighted and all the technical details are postponed to the rest of the paper.
+In this section we provide the proof of the main result.
 We investigate the ``vertical'' Poincar\'e map $Q_\eps$ from the segment $\Sigma^-$ to itself (see \autoref{def:canard}; the complete settings are given in \autoref{section:notation}).
 When some special requirements satisfied, this map can be approximated by some simple function.
-We provide necesary preliminary results in \autoref{section:preliminary} and describe the approximation in \autoref{ssec:heur}.
-Then we give the outline of the proof of \autoref{thm:main} (see \autoref{section:outline}).
+We provide necessary preliminary results in \autoref{section:preliminary} and describe the approximation in \autoref{ssec:heur} as Technical Lemmas~\ref{prop:Q-decomp} and \ref{prop:Q-decomp-deriv}.
+Then we give the proof of \autoref{thm:main} (see \autoref{section:outline}) modulo Technical Lemmas.